Edina Bakatue Festival

 Read Also:

-Origin Of Bakatue Festival
+Origin of the Bakatue Festival

-The founder, Kwa Amankwa is reported to have migrated from the Savana Based Walata Empire, settled at Techiman for some time, moved to Eguafo and thence to Elmina, where in search of drinking water and accidentally discovered a streamlet, exclaiming “Be-enya which expression means” I have found or got”.
+The founder, Kwa Amankwa, is reported to have migrated from the Savana-based Walata Empire, settled at Techiman for some time, moved to Eguafo and thence to Elmina, where, in search of drinking water and accidentally discovered a streamlet, exclaiming, “Be-enya which expression means” I have found or got”.

 The sayings of the covenant are:

-1. That a Shrine was to be constructed by Amankwa in honour of Nana Benya which was to be the consecrated abode of the tutelary deity and from which Nana Benya would be invoked in times of need.
+1. That a Shrine was to be constructed by Amankwa in honour of Nana Benya, which was to be the consecrated abode of the tutelary deity and from which Nana Benya would be invoked in times of need.

-Circumstances beyond control has brought about a change of location of the shrine to the spot where it stands at present, but the god is still very much alive and vibrant with the terms of the covenant “that in this shrine I shall meet you, at least once a year and there, you can invoke me in times of need”.
+Circumstances beyond control have brought about a change of location of the shrine to the spot where it stands at present, but the god is still very much alive and vibrant with the terms of the covenant “that in this shrine I shall meet you, at least once a year and there, you can invoke me in times of need”.

-This once a year meeting has withstood the test of time and though Benya has been met and consulted without ceremony in times of need, whenever this meeting is executed with ceremony, the result is the Bakatue Festival.
+This once-a-year meeting has withstood the test of time, and though Benya has been met and consulted without ceremony in times of need, whenever this meeting is executed with ceremony, the result is the Bakatue Festival.
 There have been Occasions when the usual funfair has not accompanied this ritualistic meeting.
-At such times such as during war, civil strife or chieftaincy disputes, the meeting has been restricted to only the high-priest (Benya Komfo) and his immediate deputies ‘as Well as “Birifikyewfo” on behalf of or with the reigning monarch or the regent as the case might be.
+At such times, such as during war, civil strife or chieftaincy disputes, the meeting has been restricted to only the high-priest (Benya Komfo) and his immediate deputies, as well as “Birifikyewfo” on behalf of or with the reigning monarch or the regent, as the case might be.

 Activities